 As an interdisciplinary urban scholar, my work explores how the creative geographies of marginalized peoples are policed, co-opted and resist in gentrifying cities.
 I engage with urban studies, Black, Latinx & Indigenous geographies, performance & sound studies, and cultural theory to understand how creative forms of resistance produce meaning in the space of the city.
-My research seeks the spaces of rupture and possibility that exist in cities, and explores the ways that art catalyzes social change.

 - Race and urban space